knyar/nginx-lua-prometheus/README.md

 * Debian 11 (bug [#994178](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=994178))
 * Ubuntu 20.04 and 21.04 (bug [#1893753](https://bugs.launchpad.net/ubuntu/+source/nginx/+bug/1893753))

+### ngx.sleep(0) called without delayed events patch

+You might see the following warning logged by nginx when metrics are being
+collected:

+> [warn] ngx.sleep(0) called without delayed events patch, this will hurt performance

+This is a side effect of a performance optimization added for OpenResty.
+While generating metric data, the library aims to occasionally yield control back to the nginx event loop to avoid blocking the worker process and causing increased latency for other in-flight requests.

+This warning is displayed when the library is used with nginx that lacks OpenResty patches and can be ignored.

 ## Troubleshooting

 ### Make sure that nginx lua module is enabled